ARI Documentation

 Output files appear in the checkpoint directory:

 Want to see what ARI produces?
-Download the sample paper (PDF) generated by an actual ARI run — figures, citations, and reproducibility verification included.
+Download the sample paper (PDF) — a 10-page Stratum-Roofline CSR-SpMM study on Fujitsu A64FX/SVE-512 generated by an actual ARI run, including figures, citations, and reproducibility verification.

 FileDescription